MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 Next, we must create the XAL_TryResolveUserIssue function.

+This function will be called if there happens to be any issues with the user signing it to your game.

 We will use asyncBlock-context to store the handle to the new user to be used later in the callback.

 ```cpp